harshbg/Twitter-Sentiment-Analysis-using-R/README.md

 * Expand the horizon of the tweets extracted by including more political parties, leaders, and more hashtgs.

 ## Status
-Project is: _finished_ however would like to implement in python using Natural Language Processing.
+Project is: _finished_, however, I would like to implement in python using Natural Language Processing.

 ## Inspiration
 Indian news media is filled with upteen number of analysis and statistics during elections.
-I always fancied that and wanted to  try hands on with some of the analysis done behind the screen.
+I always fancied everything displayed on the screen and wanted to try hands on with some of the analysis done behind the screen.

 ## Contact
 Created by me.
 Feel free to contact me!
 My other projects can be found [here](http://www.gupta-harsh.com/projects/).